7 Striking City Views in West Hollywood

 Andaz West Hollywood

 One of the greenest places in Los Angeles just might be this hotel’s rooftop pool deck.
-The rows of chaise chairs are flanked by carefully designed landscaping.
+The rows of chaise chairs are flanked by carefully-designed landscaping.
 Palm trees reach up out of planters.
-Hedges line the glass barrier that separate you from the lush properties of the West Hollywood hills.
-The Andaz is also a frequent home-away-from-home for those who find food fascinating, thanks to menus that rotate on a constant basis and the team surrounding Executive Chef Justin Taylor.
+Hedges line the glass barrier that separates you from the lush properties of the West Hollywood hills.
+And if you can’t tear yourself away from the sun-drenched views, you can enjoy food from the hotel’s Riot House restaurant right on your sunbed.

 E.P. & L.P.

-There’s a Polynesian vibe at L.P.––the open-air top of this multi-level drinking and dining venue.
+There’s a Polynesian vibe at L.P., the open-air top of this multi-level drinking and dining venue.
 There are a lot of Asian flavors playing in the cocktails and on small plates.
 The warm night air surrounds you, as do flowering plants, vines, and a scattering of various succulents.
-The wooden plank floors, fire pit and teak wood bars give it a beautiful, natural warmth.
-You haven’t even gotten to the libation yet, which are some of the best in the city.
-This bar hangs its hat on boutique spirits, cutting edge drink design and gorgeous glassware.
+The wooden plank floors, fire pit, and teak wood bars give it a beautiful natural warmth.
+You haven’t even gotten to the libations yet, which are some of the best in the city.
+This bar hangs its hat on boutique spirits, cutting-edge drink design, and gorgeous glassware.

 This place lands on a lot of “Best Of” lists with good reason, whether it’s the ultimate Mother’s Day outing or the perfect spot for a third date.
-We also feel it deserves a callout as one of the nicest venues for city views.
-The design includes a rooftop space both covered and open, depending on where you get a table.
+It also deserves a callout as one of the nicest venues for city views.
+The design includes a rooftop space that’s both covered and open, depending on where you get a table.
 From living trees growing inside the space, to chandeliers dripping in greenery outdoors, the design is truly remarkable.
-Grab a few friends, order a bottle of crisp, cold rosé and the daily ceviche plus a toro tartare and spend a few hours enjoying what Los Angeles is, perhaps, most known for––year-round enjoyable weather.
+Grab a few friends, order a bottle of crisp, cold rosé and a trio of tartare and spend a few hours enjoying what Los Angeles is, perhaps, best known for—year-round enjoyable weather.